tguidon/TGNetworkKit/README.md

 # 📡 TGNetworkKit

 A Swift package for requesting `Codable` responses.
-Conform your data type to the `APIRequest` protocol.
-Not all properties are required.
+Conform your data type to the `APIRequest` protocol and fire away.
+Supports `Result` and `Combine` methods.

 ```swift
 public protocol APIRequest: HTTPS {